-Although I wrote to a “traditional” teacher, one of the things I love about this assignment is how it encourages us to think about people who have been our teachers in other ways, about forms of teaching such as:
+Although I wrote to a “traditional” teacher, one of the things I loved about this assignment was how it encouraged us to think about people who have been our teachers in other ways, about forms of teaching such as:

 - A mentor at work